 We all experience BIG feelings from time to time.
 As adults, we’re encouraged to practice ‘self-care’ and take a few quiet minutes to ourselves when we’re feeling overwhelmed.
 Chances are, if you’ve practiced this, you know it can work wonders!
 Well, guess what?
 That same strategy works for kids!
-We recently sat down with an expert from Sanford Children’s CHILD Services and Brittney Nathan, CCLS with Sanford fit, to discover how caregivers can help their littles use and benefit from a cozy spot can dramatically increase their ability to stay calm and potentially avoid meltdowns.
+We recently sat down with an expert from Sanford Children’s CHILD Services and Brittney Nathan, CCLS with Sanford fit, to discover how caregivers can help their littles use and benefit from a cozy spot.

 What is a cozy spot?

-It goes by many names: cozy corner, calm down space, a safe space, or even a zen den.
-The goal of this space is to be a safe, calming, quiet space children can go to when they need a break to self-regulate.
+A cozy spot goes by many names: cozy corner, calm down space, a safe space, or even a zen den.
+The goal of this space is to be a safe, calming, and quiet space children can go to when they need a break to self-regulate.
 It is NOT a time-out space or to be used as punishment.
-You do not send kids here to be isolated, it is a safe space where kids should want to go to when they feel BIG feelings.
+You do not send kids here to be isolated, but rather a cozy spot is a safe space where kids should want to go to when they feel BIG feelings.
 And good news, it works!
-The cozy spot has been proven to help kids control impulsive behavior, improve communication skills, better understand and positively cope with their emotions.
+The cozy spot has been proven to help kids control impulsive behavior, improve communication skills, and better understand and positively cope with their emotions.

-Keep in mind, kids do not act out because they want to.
-This occurs because they simply do not have the skills required to control their actions when overwhelmed with emotions.
+Keep in mind that kids do not act out because they want to.
+This occurs because they simply do not yet have the skills required to control their actions when overwhelmed with emotions.
 A cozy spot provides kids with the ability to practice these developing skills and can potentially avoid meltdowns.

 1. Stock up on engaging and educational printables.